mimorel/coveyTown/DESIGN.md

 <img src="SE Project Arch.png" />

-In the backend, we created new object representations for the game board and leaderboard and added them into each town.
-We also added to the REST API and WebSocket.
+In the backend, we created new object representations for the TicTactoe game board and leaderboard and added them into each town.
+We also added to the REST API and WebSocket functionality to allow for communication of all TicTacToe related information with the frontend.

 On the frontend, we have added new objects to the map as well as new components to interact with for the game board and leaderboard.